planetarytechnology/rfcs/README.md

 [The role of the shepherd]: #the-role-of-the-shepherd

-During triage, every RFC will either be closed or assigned a shepherd from the relevant sub-team.
+During triage, every RFC will either be closed or assigned a shepherd from the relevant [sub-team].
 The role of the shepherd is to move the RFC through the process.
 This starts with simply reading the RFC in detail and providing initial feedback.
 The shepherd should also solicit feedback from people who are likely to have strong opinions about the RFC.
 When this feedback has been incorporated